Photo by: Rachel Topham Photography

-Her recent choreographic projects include: Zephyrs, Heirloom, And then this also, One hundred more, tailfeatherfor all of us, it could have been like this, ten thousand times and one hundred more, Family Dinner, Family Dinner: The Lexicon, Semi-precious: the faceting of a gemstone only appears complete and critical; Enters and Exits and COPY.
+Her recent choreographic projects include: The Brutal Joy, Zephyrs, Heirloom, Archives and Heirlooms, Steady, And then this also, One hundred more, tailfeather, for all of us, it could have been like this, ten thousand times and one hundred more, Family Dinner, Family Dinner: The Lexicon, Semi-precious: the faceting of a gemstone only appears complete and critical; Enters and Exits and COPY.

 Justine has collaborated on projects with: